Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: Abstract

 \section{Abstract}

 Federated learning (FL) is a privacy-promoting framework that enables potentially large number of clients to collaboratively train machine learning models.
-In a FL system, a server coordinates the collaboration by collecting and aggregating clients' model updates while the clients' data remains local and private.
-A major challenge in federated learning arises when the local data is heterogeneous -- the setting in which performance of the learned global model may deteriorate significantly compared to the scenario where the data is identically distributed across the clients.
-In this paper we propose FedDPMS (\underline{Fed}erated \underline{D}ifferentially \underline{P}rivate \underline{M}eans \underline{S}haring), an FL algorithm in which clients deploy variational auto-encoders to augment local datasets with data synthesized using differentially private means of latent data representations communicated by a trusted server.
-Such augmentation ameliorates effects of data heterogeneity across the clients without compromising privacy.
-Our experiments on deep image classification tasks demonstrate that FedDPMS outperforms competing state-of-the-art FL methods specifically designed for heterogeneous data settings.
+In an FL system, a server coordinates the collaboration by collecting and aggregating clients' model updates while the clients' data remains local and private.
+A major challenge in federated learning arises when the local data is non-iid -- the setting in which performance of the learned global model may deteriorate significantly compared to the scenario where the data is identically distributed across the clients.
+In this paper we propose FedDPMS (\underline{Fed}erated \underline{D}ifferentially \underline{P}rivate \underline{M}eans \underline{S}haring), an FL algorithm in which clients augment local datasets with data synthesized using differentially private information collected and communicated by a trusted server.
+In particular, the server matches the pairs of clients having complementary local datasets and facilitates differentially-private sharing of the means of latent data representations; the clients then deploy variational auto-encoders to enrich their datasets and thus ameliorate the effects of non-iid data distribution.
+Our experiments on deep image classification tasks demonstrate that FedDPMS outperforms competing state-of-the-art FL methods specifically developed to address the challenge of federated learning on non-iid data.